cameronabel/pig-latin/README.md

 Describe: pigLatin()

+Test: "It will return a blank string if passed a blank string"
+Code: pigLatin("");
+Expected Output: ""

 Test: "It will not add 'way' to the end of words that don't begin with a vowel."
 Code: pigLatin("dog");
 Expected output: "dog"